Founder, Cape Air

-Daniel A. Wolf founded Cape Air in 1989 with one route between Boston and Provincetown, eight employees and a first-year total of just 8,000 passengers.
+Dan Wolf founded Cape Air in 1989 with one route between Boston and Provincetown, eight employees and a first-year total of just 8,000 passengers.
 Today, Cape Air, along with sister airline Nantucket Airlines, is the largest commuter airline in the United States.
-Cape Air/Nantucket Airlines’ fleet of Cessna 402s, Cessna Caravan Amphibians, Britten-Norman Islanders and ATR-42s fly to some of the most beautiful destinations in the world.
-Cape Air/Nantucket Airlines is partly an employee-owned company with a workforce of approximately 1,200 serving more than 686,000 passengers a year.
+Cape Air/Nantucket Airlines is partly an employee-owned company with a workforce of approximately 750 and serves more than half a million passengers a year.

-Dan’s secondary education was at Germantown Friends School in Philadelphia, Pennsylvania followed by a bachelor’s degree in Political Philosophy from Wesleyan University in Middletown, Connecticut.
-At the Quaker School of Aeronautics he received a degree in Airframe and Power Plant Maintenance.
-He has worked as a community and union organizer in the Boston area and managed the Chatham Municipal Airport, where he also worked as a flight instructor and aircraft mechanic.
+Dan studied political philosophy at Wesleyan University, and then airframe and powerplant maintenance at the Quaker School of Aeronautics.
+He has worked as a community and union organizer in the Boston area, and he managed the Chatham Municipal Airport, where he also worked as a flight instructor and aircraft mechanic.

-As a business and community leader, Dan has served on many of the region’s most important non-profit and civic organizations, including the Cape Cod Chamber of Commerce (as President for one term), the Association to Preserve Cape Cod, the Arts Foundation of Cape Cod, the Federal Reserve Bank’s board of advisers, and many others.
-He currently serves on the board of Housing Assistance Corporation of Cape Cod, the executive committee of the Cape Cod Five Cents Savings Bank, the Cape Cod Economic Development Council, and the Cape Cod Business Roundtable.
-Under Dan’s leadership, Cape Air has received recognition for being one of the most philanthropic companies in southeastern Massachusetts.
+As a business and community leader, Dan has served on the boards of many of the region’s most important non-profit and civic organizations, including the Cape Cod Chamber of Commerce, the Association to Preserve Cape Cod, the Arts Foundation of Cape Cod, and the Federal Reserve Bank’s board of advisers.
+Dan is currently a board member of the Cape Cod Five Cents Savings Bank and the Center for Coastal Studies.